baali/senic-documentation/index.rst

    :height: 90 px

 Despite being a relatively new market, the *smart home* is already seeing tons of different connected devices such as speakers, light, switches, thermostats or electronic door locks from thousands of companies.
-The the elephant in the room, though, is that each of these devices is using different communication channels and protocols.
+The elephant in the room, though, is that each of these devices is using different communication channels and protocols.
 Keeping up with the sheer volume of new smart devices being launched is nearly impossible without a strong developer community.

 `Home Assistant <https://home-assistant.io>`_ has exactly that.